Patrick-Dolan/pig-dicev2/README.md

 The gameplay can be summarized as:
 * If the player rolls a 1, the score nothing and it becomes the next players turn.
-* If the player rolls any other number,it is added to their total and the player's turn continues.
+* If the player rolls any other number, it is added to their total and the player's turn continues.
 * If the player chooses to "hold", their turn total is added to their score, and it becomes the next players turn.
 * First player to 100 or more points wins.